themanyone/whisper_dictation/README.md

 Mimic3.
 If you install [mimic3](https://github.com/MycroftAI/mimic3) as a service, he will speak answers out loud.
 Follow the [instructions for setting up mimic3 as a Systemd Service](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mimic-tts/mimic-3#web-server).
 The `mimic3-server` is already lightening-fast on CPU.
 Do not bother with --cuda flag, which requires old `onnxruntime-gpu` that is not compatible with CUDA 12.1 and won't compile with nvcc12...
 We got it working!
 And it just hogs all of VRAM and provides no noticeable speedup anyway.
 Regular `onnxruntime` works fine with mimic3.

 Female voice.
 You can also download other voices for mimic3 with `mimic3-download`.
-For a nice female voice, get `en_US/vctk_low` and change the `paraams` line in `mimic3_client`, commenting the other line out, like so:
+For a nice, female voice, download `en_US/vctk_low` and change the `params` line in `mimic3_client`, commenting the other line out, like so:

 ```
     # params = { 'text': text, "lengthScale": "0.6" }